 Your impeller is on the pump’s motor shaft.
 Its job is to create water pressure.
 However, sometimes debris can damage the impeller, causing the pump to leak water.
 Additionally, impellers don’t last forever.
 They can break down after a while, creating a water leak.

-If you see that the impeller is damaged or worn, your best bet is to take the motor off the pump and replace the impeller.
+If you see that the impeller is damaged or worn, your best bet is to remove the motor from the pump and replace the impeller.
 Sometimes, the impeller might just be blocked.
 If that’s the case, you might just need to unclog it.
-Head over to my article on how to clean a pool pump impeller for step-by-step instructions.
+For step-by-step instructions, head over to my article on how to clean a pool pump impeller.

 Housing O-Ring or Gasket